 Be on time to practice.
 Bring a water bottle to every practice.
 After practice, be sure to pick up empty bottles and trash.

-There will be no trash-talking, chest-beating, taunting, fighting, or cursing on or off the court.
+There will be NO trash-talking, chest-beating, taunting, fighting, or cursing on or off the court.

-There will be no talking back to coaches or referees or arguing calls on the court or from the bench.
+There will be NO talking back to coaches or referees or arguing calls on the court or from the bench.

-Play clean, play hard, play with confidence and have fun!
+Play clean, play hard, play with confidence and have FUN!

-Must be supportive and encouraging at all times.
+Must be supportive and always encouraging!

 Cost for each player will be established each year following the formation of teams and completion of game schedules (to determine the number of home games).
 Cost includes practice time, gym rentals, referees, league costs, insurance, tournament fees, equipment and supplies.
-In past years, the cost of playing travel basketball has ranged from $200-225 fo the season.
+In past years, the cost of playing travel basketball has ranged from $200-250 for the season.
 If there is a financial concern please notify the board as there are a limited number of “scholarships” available each season.